PartTimeJS/Postgres-Raid-Webhooks/README.md

 # Postgres DB Webhooks

-A Bot to monitor a raids and/or pokestops table in a using a monocle Postgres database and webhook changes to one or many discord channels.
+A script to monitor a raids, quests, nests, and pokemon table in a using a monocle Postgres database and webhook changes to one or many discord channels.

 Raid Boss Feed example: